 It’s no exaggeration to say that the pound has been ravaged by Brexit.
 On the fateful night of 23rd June 2016, when it was announced that the UK had voted to leave the EU, sterling plummeted by 11% in a ‘flash crash’ the likes of which are extremely rare.
 Since then there have been ups…

-For small purchases and transactions, we don’t really notice a difference in rates or charges, but for large transfers, these can have a significant impact on overall costs.
+We don’t notice a difference in rates or charges for small purchases and transactions, but for large transfers, these can significantly impact overall costs.
 Typically banks will charge a 2% to 4% foreign exchange charge on currency transfers.
 With more ‘exotic’ currencies, this can be significantly higher.

 What is Foreign Exchange?

 Foreign Exchange, also referred to as forex or FX, is a term used to describe the act of trading a foreign currency for foreign money.
-For example, a person can swap out U.S. dollar (USD) for Hong Kong dollar (HKD).
-This also applies to other foreign currencies.
+For example, a person can swap out the U.S. dollar (USD) for the Hong Kong dollar (HKD).
+FX also applies to other foreign currencies.

 The foreign exchange market (forex market) is the largest financial market worldwide.
-It’s even bigger than the stock market.
+It’s even more prominent than the stock market.
 The foreign exchange market has a trading volume of approximately $6.6 trillion daily, according to a 2019 survey.

-While Forex markets are the global platform for exchanging national currencies with another, it has no centralized location.
-Having said that, a country’s central bank is responsible for fixing the price of the currency in its home country.
+While Forex markets are the global platform for exchanging national currencies, it has no centralized location.
+Instead, a country’s central bank is responsible for fixing the value of its money.

 How Do Foreign Exchange Markets Work?

-The foreign exchange market is where people can do currency conversion based on the current exchange rate, a process also known as foreign exchange services.
+The foreign exchange market is where people can do currency conversion based on the current exchange rate, also known as foreign exchange services.

-Foreign currency is incredibly important to a country’s economy because it allows people to purchase goods and services locally and internationally.
+Foreign currency is essential to a country’s economy because it allows people to purchase goods and services locally and internationally.
 However, buyers need to do currency exchange to conduct foreign trade and business.

 For example, a person living in Curacao wanted to buy a shirt from Malaysia.
-This means either the buyer or the seller would have to buy the product from Malaysia in Malaysian Ringgit (MYR) before importing the order.
+The buyer or the seller would have to purchase the product from Malaysia in Malaysian Ringgit (MYR) before importing the order.

 The same rule applies to travelling.
 A tourist in Curacao can’t use credit cards that are not Visa or Mastercard in other countries.
-Foreign currency payments are likely not acceptable.
-This means the traveller would have to get a Curacao currency exchange through foreign exchange services to be able to purchase items in the foreign country they are travelling in.
+In addition, foreign currency payments are likely not acceptable.
+A traveller would then have to get a Curacao currency exchange through foreign exchange services to purchase items in the foreign country they will be visiting.